 Petitions are located in the Office of the Registrar and must be completed by both the student and academic advisor.
 Students must complete a major evaluation and include a statement explaining circumstances meriting an additional semester of aid.
 Only petitions substantiating need due to circumstances beyond the student's control will be considered.
 Also, students may not petition for additional aid for the sole purpose of studying abroad or completing a double major.

-Completed petitions should be submitted to the Office of the Registrar and will be forwarded to the Office of Financial Aid.
+Completed petitions should be submitted to the Office of the Registrar and will be forwarded to Student Financial Services.

 Please note: Ninth semester appeals may take up to two weeks to process.
 Final decisions will be communicated via Redlands e-mail or a letter sent U.S. Mail.